Need support for eating disorders and body image?

 I’m Jenny Tomei, and I’m passionate about educating and empowering those who are at risk of developing an eating disorder.
 And that applies to many more young people today than most of us realise.

-Over the last year, the rise in mental health issues has also meant an explosion in the number of those with different eating disorders like anorexia, orthorexia or pica.
-Having recovered myself from anorexia, and since trained as a Nutritional Therapist and Eating Disorder Coach, I know that whats needed is a more personal, holistic and balanced approach.
+Over the last few years, the rise in mental health issues has also meant an explosion in the number of those with different eating disorders like anorexia, orthorexia or pica.
+Having recovered myself from anorexia, and since trained as a Nutritional and Eating Disorder Therapist, I know that whats needed is a more personal, holistic, and balanced approach.
 One that combines education, group work and peer support.
 So that young people are better equipped to take back control of their lives.

 Is this site for you?
 Yes, if you’re…